Hipo/mobile-team-guidelines/AuthenticatedUserImplementation.md

 Method explanations:

-`func saveToLocal()`: Saves the authenticated user to NSUserDefaults or Keychain according to situation.
+`func saveToLocal()`: Saves the authenticated user to UserDefaults or Keychain depending on situation.

 `func logout()`: Required functionalities after a logout could be implemented within this method.
 For instance, calling relevant endpoint, clearing local data (from userdefaults, or Keychain), unregistering from push notifications.